LinLabNEU/reweighted_prune4/README.md

 For all the inputs and weights of 57 convolutional layers and 1 layer Fully Connected layers, the quantized bits for each layer are listed as :
 [9, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 8, 6, 8, 6, 8, 6, 8, 6, 6, 8, 8, 6, 8, 6, 8, 6, 6, 8, 8, 8, 6, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 6, 8, 6]

 Please note that all the batch normalization layers and other input layers are quantized into 8 bits.
-With above the quantized bits for each layer, we can acienve 80.06% accuracy.
+With above the quantized bits for each layer, we can achieve 80.06% accuracy.
 And the number bits of multiplications in the convolutional layers and Fully connected layers is the quantized bit, e.g. n-bit, but the number bits of accumulation(addition) is mixed precision in order to avoid overflow.(50% 2n bits, 25% (2n+1) bits, 12.5% (2n+2) bits until to 32 bits or all the accumulations in one convolution are done.)

 # Verify model